© 2025 All Rights reserved WUSF

 Tampa Police Department

-The Florida Highway Patrol filed six additional charges Wednesday against Silas Kenneth Sampson, the 22-year-old driver who crashed into an Ybor City nightclub after fleeing law enforcement early Saturday.
+The Florida Highway Patrol filed six additional charges Wednesday against Silas Kenneth Sampson, the 22-year-old driver who crashed into an Ybor City nightclub patio after fleeing law enforcement early Saturday.

-The new charges include three counts of reckless driving with serious bodily injury, a third degree felony, and three counts of fleeing to elude high speed with serious bodily injury, a first degree felony.
+The new charges include three counts of reckless driving with serious bodily injury, a third-degree felony, and three counts of fleeing to elude high speed with serious bodily injury, a first-degree felony.

-The state had filed a motion for Sampson's pre-trial detention, saying "there is a substantial probability, based on the Defendant’s past and present patterns of behavior" that he poses a threat to the community.
+The state had filed a motion for Sampson's pretrial detention, saying "there is a substantial probability, based on the Defendant’s past and present patterns of behavior" that he poses a threat to the community.

 Timeline of events